 Myth 2: Killing apps running in the background save a lot of battery power.

 No, this is not at all true.
 If we were in 2009, I would have put up links for apps which killed the background apps to save battery and memory.
-But we are in 2021, and the operating systems have got much smarter than they were in 2009. and can handle background tasks very well now.
+But we are in 2021, and the operating systems have got much smarter than they were in 2009.
+Android and iOS can handle background tasks very well now.

 If you just killed the apps running in the background manually or with the help of some other app, you might have made things worse for your smartphone.
 Some apps just restart again as soon as you kill them as they are important for the proper functioning of your device.
-And you just wasted more power as the came back to life again.
+And you just wasted more power as the App came back to life again.

 Also, the irony of this whole thing is that if you download an app to manage these things fot you, such as a battery saver app, the app that is helping you save power is utilizing more power by killing the apps which would be saved if you hadn’t done it.